proyecto26/awesome-unity/README.md

 ## Platforms
 - [Native Toolkit](https://github.com/ryanw3bb/unity-native-toolkit) - Easily integrate native iOS & Android functionality into Unity projects.

+## Utilities
+- [Yarn Spinner](https://github.com/YarnSpinnerTool/YarnSpinner) - A tool for building interactive dialogue in games!
+- [Unity2D Components](https://github.com/cmilr/Unity2D-Components) - A varied collection of Unity3D components that I've built for use in the 2D Platformer/RPG I'm currently developing.

 ## Guides
 - [Coding in C# in Unity for beginners](https://unity3d.com/learning-c-sharp-in-unity-for-beginners) - The very basics of coding, like variables, functions and classes, and how to use them.